‘House Of Cards’ Season 5 Premiere: What To Expect From The New Season In 2017

 Which cast members are returning for Season 5?

 House of Cards is a series well known for its cast, with the most prominent member being Kevin Spacey, who plays President Frank Underwood.
-Whilst it’s safe to assume that Spacey and Robin Wright, who plays First Lady Claire Underwood will be reprising their roles in the upcoming season, details around casting in the new season are still very sparse.
+Whilst it’s safe to assume that Spacey and Robin Wright, who plays First Lady Claire Underwood, will be reprising their roles in the upcoming season, details around casting in the new season are still very sparse.
 That being said, Remy Danton definitely won’t make an appearance in the upcoming season, with actor Mahershala Ali confirming he won’t reprise his role as the former White House Chief of Staff under President Underwood.

 According to the Independent, Netflix has confirmed the addition of two new cast members who will join the political drama in Season 5.
-Patricia Clarkson, best known for her role in the TV series Six Feet Under and Campbell Scott, known for Royal Pains and The Amazing Spider-Man will join the cast of House of Cards in the upcoming season.
+Patricia Clarkson, best known for her role in the TV series Six Feet Under, and Campbell Scott, known for Royal Pains and The Amazing Spider-Man, will join the cast of House of Cards in the upcoming season.
 However, as it stands, there’s no confirmation as to what characters they will play and whether they’ll be allies or enemies to President Underwood.

 RELATED STORIES ON INQUISITR: